 Hattiesburg is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Hattiesburg enrolled in college, Hattiesburg has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.60 minutes getting to work every day.

-The education level of Hattiesburg citizens is substantially higher than the typical US community, as 32.62% of adults in Hattiesburg have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Hattiesburg citizens is substantially higher than the typical US community, as 32.62% of adults in Hattiesburg have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Hattiesburg in 2018 was $21,673, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $86,692 for a family of four.
 However, Hattiesburg contains both very wealthy and poor people as well.
 Hattiesburg also has one of the higher rates of people living in poverty in the nation, with 32.45% of its population below the federal poverty line.